SciCrunch/NIF-Ontology/docs/processes.md

 # Intro
+This file documents
+the development processes
+that have not (yet) been automated and the practices that developers should follow when working on NIFSTD.

 All of these processes expect the full NIF-Ontology development environment to have been set up according to [development setup.md](development%20setup.md).